zip520123/zip520123/README.md

 ## Hi there 👋
+I'm Hsiang-Lin, a Senior iOS Software Engineer and an advocate for Test-Driven Development (TDD) and Functional Programming (FP).

+I believe TDD leads to faster development while maintaining product quality.
+No more nightmares of fixing one issue and breaking something else—it brings peace of mind. ✨

+Check out [leetcodeSwift](https://github.com/zip520123/leetcodeSwift) for discussions about solving algorithm problems using the Swift 🐦‍🔥 language with a clean code style.

 <!--
 **zip520123/zip520123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.